RedFox-Studios/.github/profile/README.md

 If you're interested in joining RedFox Studios:

-1. Visit our official website: [https://redfox-studios.github.io/](https://redfox-studios.github.io/)
+1. Visit our github.io website: [https://redfox-studios.github.io/](https://redfox-studios.github.io/)
 2. Fill out the membership application form
 3. Our team will review your application and contact you